In Case of Emergency, Call 9-1-1

 If your garden is not maintained and becomes overgrown with weeds, we reserve the right to retain the plot.
 Overgrown plots become a nuisance and promote the spread of pests into other participant’s plots.
 Do not rent a plot if you don’t intend to regularly maintain it.

 All plots will be inspected periodically.
 Plots that have not been planted, are weedy, or do not meet the guidelines, will be notified by email with a notice of delinquency.
 Failure to respond within 14 days may result in forfeiture of the plot.
-If the plot is retained by the City due to delinquency, you will be notified by email.

-If a garden plot is not maintained and thus retained by the City, it will be covered in a black tarp.
 The plot will not be reassigned.
 The gardener will lose their priority to renew the plot.
 The plot will be made available during the next registration period, on a first come, first served basis.

 Be courteous to other program participants or future program participants visiting the site.